-As of June 30, 2023, the Office of Education had \$441.4 million in outstanding long-term liabilities, a \$169.3 million increase from June 30, 2022.
+As of June 30, 2024, the Office of Education had \$434.5 million in outstanding long-term liabilities, a \$6.9 million decrease from June 30, 2023.
+The decrease is mainly due to the defeasance of the Office of Education's Certificate of Participation liability of \$14.2 million.
 More detailed information about long-term liabilities can be found in Notes 9, 11, 12, and 13 of the accompanying Notes to Financial Statements.

-Healthcare benefit and pension costs have significantly increased every year.
-The PERS employer contribution rate currently at 34.27% is projected to be approximately at 40.0% by the 2029-30 fiscal year.
+Healthcare benefits and pension costs have continued to increase significantly every year.
+The PERS employer contribution rate is currently at 34.27% and is projected to increase to approximately 40.0% by the 2029-30 fiscal year.